Connect with others who understand.

 Communicate With Your Doctor

 It can take several attempts to find a medication combination that works for you, so try to be patient.
 You may also need to periodically change medications or adjust dosages to keep up with changing or worsening symptoms, especially during flare-ups, when symptoms are at their worst.
-Be sure to tell your doctor about any side effects you experience.
-And, if you have any questions about the drugs you are taking, ask.
+Be sure to tell your doctor about any side effects you experience, and if you have any questions about your treatment plan, ask.

 A lupus diagnosis can be life-changing, but help is available, and you are not alone.
 Find a doctor you trust, research the disease, and consider joining a support group or finding other ways to connect with those who are on a similar journey.